Army Men: Sarge's Heroes 2

-Army Men: Sarge's Heroes 2 is a 2000 third-person shooter video game developed and published by The 3DO Company for the Nintendo 64, Game Boy Color, PlayStation, and PlayStation 2.
-The game is a direct sequel to Army Men: Sarge's Heroes (1999).
-Unlike the previous game which was more dark in tone, this game has more of a lighthearted storyline.
+Army Men: Sarge's Heroes 2 is the name of two video games published by The 3DO Company in 2000: a third-person shooter video game developed by The 3DO Company for the Nintendo 64, PlayStation, and PlayStation 2, and a Game Boy Color (GBC) product developed by Game Brains.
+Both are direct sequels to Army Men: Sarge's Heroes (1999), the GBC release moreso than the 3D home console game, and entries in the Army Men video game franchise (1998–2017).